lihongli/optrl2019.github.io/index.md

 - Open problems in optimization raised in RL tasks

 A submission is up to 6 pages long in the NeurIPS style, excluding references and appendices.
-The submission process will be handled via CMT.
+The submission process will be handled via <a href="https://cmt3.research.microsoft.com/OPTRL2019">CMT</a>.
 Author names need not be anonymised.
-Submission may extend beyond the page limit, but reviewers are not expected to read beyond the first 6 pages.
-If the work has been previously published in a machine learning journal or conference, including NeurIPS 2019, the workshop submission should be accompanied with a cover letter clearly indicating the venue where it has been published and the extensions beyond the previous work.
 Parallel submissions (e.g., AISTATS and ICLR) are permitted.

-The submission deadline is **September 10th, 2019, 11:59pm PST** and the acceptance notification will be distributed no later than October 1st, 2019.
+The submission deadline is **September 10th, 2019, 11:59pm AOE** and the acceptance notification will be distributed no later than **October 1st, 2019**.
 Submissions will be accepted as contributed talks, spotlight or poster presentations based on novelty, technical merit and alignment to the workshop's goals.
 Final versions will be posted on the workshop website.

 # Dates